mhaytmyr/Udacity/Term1_Project3/writeup_template.md

 ####2.
 Attempts to reduce overfitting in the model

 The model contains dropout layers in order to reduce overfitting (model.py lines 43,48 and 50).
-Dropout layer between convolution layers and dense layers were chosen higher values since most of the features propogated were expected to produce noise.
+Dropout layer between convolution layers and dense layers were chosen higher values since most of the features propogated are not important.

 The model was trained and validated on different data sets to ensure that the model was not overfitting (code line 58-59).
  The model was tested by running it through the simulator and ensuring that the vehicle could stay on the track.

 ####3.
 Model parameter tuning